-A generic drug that may be given in place of a brand-name drug to achieve similar results when treating a specific condition.
-A generic drug must contain the same active ingredients as its brand-name counterpart.
-The inactive ingredients, however, may vary, such as in a generic alternative drug.
+A generic drug that may be given in place of a brand-name drug to achieve similar results for most people.
+A generic alternative may contain different active ingredients but they generally provide a similar effect when treating a specific condition.

 A prescription drug that has the same active ingredients as a brand-name drug.
 Food and Drug Administration (FDA)-approved generic drugs generally work the same as the brand-name drug in terms of quality, strength, purity, and dosage form and usually cost less.

-An FDA-approved drug that contains the same active ingredients; is the same in quality, strength, and purity; has the same dosage form (such as tablet, capsule, liquid); and is taken the same way as its brand-name counterpart.
-For example, simvastatin is a generic equivalent for Zocor® because it treats the same condition; is the same in quality, strength, and purity, and has the same active ingredient as Zocor.
+An FDA-approved drug that contains the same active ingredients and has the same dosage form (such as tablet, capsule, liquid); and is taken the same way as its brand-name counterpart.
+For example, simvastatin is a generic equivalent for Zocor® because it treats the same condition and has the same active ingredient as Zocor.